 The Academic Registrar is the contact for all current student enquiries, including progress and GSO forms, disability issues, examinations, scholarships/awards and change of status.
 Phone on 74105.

 Admissions Officer: Rachael Connelly

-Responsible for admissions (students, visiting students, Visiting Scholars and Research Members of Common Room), graduation and other student events.
+Responsible for student admissions, graduation and other student events.
 Phone on 74106.